COG-UK/docs/metadata.md

 You should aim to provide as much information as possible about a sample to the consortium.
 [See a full list of fields that have been deemed acceptable for the consortium to collect](majora/add_sample).

+Be sure that you have the governance and permission in place to share metadata **before** it is uploaded to CLIMB.
+Uploaded information may quickly be incorporated into downstream artifacts and shared around the consortium. **Do not simply follow what other sites are doing, rules will differ between countries and health boards in the UK**.

 ### Libraries

 For a library to be listed on CLIMB, you must provide the following: